Frequently asked questions regarding Intentional Interim Ministry.

 What is the structure of Intentional Interim Ministry training?

-It is highly recommended that pastors attend a discernment event or equivalent before entering Basic Education.
-Contact: www.nalip.net
+It is highly recommended that pastors attend a discernment webinar or equivalent before entering Basic Education.
+Contact: www.lutma.org or

-In addition there is continuing education that is normally under the auspices both of either the National Association of Lutheran Interim Pastors (NALIP) or the Interim Ministry Network (IMN).
+In addition there is continuing education that is normally under the auspices of either the Lutheran Transitional Ministry Association (LuTMA) or the Interim Ministry Network (IMN).
 These training programs are offered annually at various sites.
 Some districts offer an initial training course plus required attendance at advanced educational workshops per year for work exclusively within those districts.

 What is the process a church will go through?

-There are five interactive areas of development (or focus points) a congregation will encounter during the Intentional Interim Ministry process.
-(See: www.centerforcongregationalhealth)
+There are five interactive areas of development (or focus points) a congregation will typically explore through its Transition Team during the Intentional Interim Ministry period.
+See:

-- Reviewing its historical heritage with honesty and transparency – talking through the disputes, strengths and challenges, and the positives and negatives of past pastorates.
+- Heritage - Reviewing its historical heritage with appreciation, honesty, and transparency - talking through the issues, strengths, and challenges of the past to be able to go forward.

 How do I start an Intentional Interim Ministry program in my district?